Should You Cover Microgreen Seeds? – A Test

 radish microgreen seeds

-Radish seeds sown on a 37.5 square-inch tray.
+Radish seeds are sown on a 37.5 square-inch tray.
 Notice uniformity of seeding between trays.

 Covering Microgreen Seed Test - Day 2

-On the second day, even if we know the seeds might not germinate until day three or four, we check the seed and soil to make sure the moisture content is okay.
+On the second day, even if the seeds might not germinate until day three or four, we check the seed and soil to ensure the moisture content is okay.

-The white you see around the seeds is root hairs and not mold or fungus.
+The white you see around the seeds is root hairs, not mold or fungus.

 All trays are returned to their respective positions after the photos are taken.